 Drink Packages Can Be a Bad Deal

 For one, you have to buy the drink package for every day of the cruise, but it’s only good on the ship.
 So if you are in port all day, it can’t be used until you get back.
-Second, many cruise lines make all adults in the cabin buy the package if one person does.
+Second, most cruise lines make all adults in the cabin buy the package if one person does.
 If a husband likes to drink and the wife doesn’t touch the stuff, that’s too bad.

 In other words, you really need to think through the math before you sign up for the drink package.
 We have a free calculator that can help you figure out if it’s a good deal.